 *Average collective savings annually

 A Growing Research Institution

 Since gaining research university status in 1996, Georgia State has rapidly built a dynamic and productive research enterprise that addresses major health and societal challenges.
 It is one of 115 leading research universities in the Carnegie Classification of Institutions of Higher Education.
-Georgia State now has the third fastest-growing research portfolio in the country.***
+Georgia State's research expenditures have increased by more than 141 percent since 2010.

 A Catalyst for Downtown Development